Kyoto glamping spot GRAX Rurikei is located in Rurikei Onsen, in the central part of Kyoto Prefecture.

 The spacious grounds have 46 glamping sites ranging from glamping tents to bungalows to trailer houses.

-We arrived there a little after 2:00 p.m.
+We arrived at the famous Kyoto glamping site a little after 2:00 p.m.
 There were already several cars in the parking area as check-in is from 2:00 p.m.

-After parking the car we checked in at the Center House.
-After checking in and receiving a brief explanation of how the facilities can be used, we next picked up tableware, cooking utensils, and food supplies.
+After parking the car we checked in at the Center House, where we received a brief explanation of how the facilities can be used.
+We next picked up tableware, cooking utensils, and food supplies.

 The Center House has a Vegetable Marche where various vegetables including local fresh vegetables are displayed.
 You can help yourself to as many as of these vegetables as you would like!
 One of the pleasures here is in using them in any way you like, be it by grilling or in salads!

-Of course, vegetables that are not in the recipe can also be barbecued, so feel free to select your favorite vegetables, put them in a basket and carry them to the campsite.
+Of course, vegetables that are not in the recipe can also be barbecued, so feel free to select your favorite vegetables, put them in a basket and carry them to the awesome Kyoto glamping campsite.

 Charcoal for the barbecue grills is also available in easy-to-carry buckets.
 There is a parking space next to each camp site, so you can load these items in your car and take them along with your other luggage to your camp site. (*Cars are not allowed into the Lumiere cabin site) Please note that dinner supplies and cooking utensils are available until 5:30 p.m.